Blog Posts Should Pay

 10. On the day your post goes up, please come on and respond to comments.
 Part of what I pay for is your helping to drive engagement and social sharing of the post.
 Payment may not be forthcoming if you are MIA the day your post goes up, so be sure to let me know if you’re not available so we can reschedule your post.

 NOTE: If you are an agency or company working to place guest posts for your clients so they can get links, I am never, ever going to accept posts from you.
 You can really skip pitching me.
 Take me off your list now.
+Ditto if you want to pay me to publish your guest post with your links.
+Not gonna happen.
 Thanks.

 How to get your post idea accepted